Athletics at the 1900 Summer Olympics – Men's 400 metres hurdles: Semifinals

 In the semifinal round, there were two heats run on July 14.
 The top two runners in each advanced to the final, meaning that only one athlete was eliminated in the heats.

 Semifinal 1

-Tewksbury won from Lewis by ten yards (~9 m).
-This meant that Nedvěd, placing third, was the only athlete eliminated in the round.
+Tewksbury beat Lewis by ten yards; Nedvěd, who was well back in third, was the only athlete eliminated in the semifinals.

 Semifinal 2

-With only two athletes in the heat and both to qualify, neither hurdler ran anywhere near full speed.
-Tauzin beat Orton by three inches (8 cm).
+With only two athletes in the heat, and both to qualify, neither ran anywhere near full pace.
+In a tight race, Tauzin beat Orton by three inches.

 Final

-Lewis withdrew as the final was held on a Sunday.
-For the three who did start, it was the first race of the event that posed any sort of challenge, with hurdles fashioned out of 30-foot (9 m) long telegraph poles and a 16-foot (5 m) water jump on the final straight; Tewksbury still did not have much difficulty, leading from the start to win by about five yards (4.5 m), with Orton a further four yards (3.5 m) back.
+Lewis scratched from the final as it was held on a Sunday.
+For the three starters, this was the only race that posed any sort of challenge, with hurdles fashioned out of 30-foot long telegraph poles and a 16-foot water jump on the final straight.

+Tewksbury jumped out to an early lead, and led from start to finish to beat Tauzin by five yards, with Orton a further four yards back.